swiss-art-research-net/docs/docs/ordea-report/3_sem_modelling.md

 What is common to all five use cases outlined above: each processing pipeline is a **digital workflow** which can be represented as  a sequence of steps, having dependencies between one another, where each step typically has an input, produces an output, and is performed by means of some purpose-fit software (code/tool/API).

+Pipeline steps can be of two types:
+ - *digital machine events* (`crmdig:D7 Digital Machine Event`) such as downloading data, transforming data, training a ML model, etc.; these are typically digital processes that produce new or derivative data but that do not create aby propisitions about the input data.
+ - and *digital reading events* (`aaao:ZE17 Digital Reading`) which are digital processing events that lead to the creation of new propositions about the content of an input data.

+The concept of *digital reading* is borrowed from the AAAo ontology, where it is defined as follows:

+> An instance of digital reading is a digital processing event guided by a set of instructions or parameters for returning an output result set of identifications that makes propositions about the content of an input dataset.
+Digital reading is a computational process guided by a parametrized hypothesis resulting in a new propositional dataset for scientific consideration.[^21]

+While the modelling of digital reading pipelines tends to be quite generic (i.e., all pipeline steps tend to have a substantial number of common properties), the modelling of the semantics of the predictions (i.e., the propositional statements made) by a given pipeline depends on the specific task at hand.

+The diagram below shows the semantic modelling of key aspects of a generic pipeline step.
+An important aspect that is not represented in this diagram is that steps forming a more complex pipeline can be "linked" with one another via the property `P20_had_specific_purpose`.

 ![](./imgs/general_annotation_workflow.png)
 /// caption
 Modelling of a digital reading pipeline step
 ///
 <!-- Image source: https://app.diagrams.net/#G15cGd82BeaOiToVGrIG5AcnHjNMaLEgBT#%7B%22pageId%22%3A%22XA0bDlMVGcgs2SM-xyzw%22%7D -->

-While the modelling of digital reading pipelines tends to be quite generic (i.e., all pipeline steps tend to have a substantial number of common properties), the modelling of the semantics of the predictions (i.e., propositional statemennts) made by a given pipeline depends on the specific task at hand.

 ##### Modelling of image classification